Articles

 5. Length of the tenancy

 Short-term tenants are likely to cause less wear than long-term renters, simply due to time.
-A property that’s been let for five years will naturally show more signs of use than one let for five months.
+A property that has been let for five years will naturally show more signs of use than one let for five months.

-If pets are allowed under the tenancy agreement, then some additional wear should be expected.
+Pets in a rental property, if allowed under the tenancy agreement, are likely to add some additional wear and tear.
 Scratches on floors, pet hair in corners, and slight odours may be part of that.
 The same is true for families with young children, general wear may be greater.

 Imagine a landlord lets a two-bedroom flat to a professional couple for three years.
 At check-out, the landlord notices: